christophergandrud/cv/README.md

 Christopher Gandrud CV
 ==

-My personal CV in Markdown and LaTeX formats.
+My personal CV in Markdown and LaTeX formats (currently only LaTeX version is updated).

 ---

-&copy; Christopher Gandrud (2015)
+&copy; Christopher Gandrud (2017)